Darxo/Hardened/README.md

 - **Skirmisher** now grants 50% of body armor weight as initiative (previously 30% of body/helmet armor weight) and no longer displays an effect icon
 - **Spear Mastery** no longer provides a free spear attack each turn.
 Instead of now grants 15% more Melee Skill while you have Reach Advantage
 - **Student** no longer grants any experience.
 It now grants +1 Perk Point when you reach level 8 instead of level 11
-- **Sweeping Strikes** is completely reworked: It now grants +3 Melee Defense for every adjacent enemy until the start of your next turn whenever you use a melee attack skill.
+- **Sweeping Strikes** is completely reworked: It now grants +5 Melee Defense for every adjacent enemy until the start of your next turn the first time you use a melee attack skill on an adjacent enemy.
 It still requires a two-handed weapon
 - **Swift Stabs** has been completely reworked.
 It's now called **Hit and Run**.
 It makes it so all dagger attacks can be used at 2 tiles and will move the user one tile closer before the attack.
 When the attack hits the enemy, the user is moved back to the original tile
 - **Target Practice** has been completely reworked.
 It now makes it 50% less likely for your arrows to hit the cover, when you have no clear line of fire (stronger than vanilla Bullseye)
 - **Through the Gaps** is now always active but.
 It now lowers your armor penetration by 10% (down from increasing it by 10%)